caothanhminh/Amazon/README.md

 ## **Project Overview**

-I have worked on analyzing a dataset of over 20,000 sales records from an Amazon-like e-commerce platform.
+I have worked on analyzing a dataset of over 20,000 sales records from Amazon, focusing on key performance metrics such as the North Star metric to drive customer-centric insights.
 This project involves extensive querying of customer behavior, product performance, and sales trends using PostgreSQL.
-Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.
+Throughout the analysis, I tackled various SQL challenges, including revenue analysis, customer segmentation, and inventory management, delivering data-driven insights aligned with e-commerce growth and retention goals.

 ---